teejaydub/diskalert/README.md

 # Installation

-Simply clone the repository, and then in the directory run the setup.py installer (may need root priviledges).
+Simply clone the repository, and then in the directory run the setup.py installer (may need root privileges).

 ```python setup.py install```